secureworks/family-of-client-ids-research/README.md

 > Note that the Azure CLI client application does not appear in the list of permission grants because it has been "pre-authorized" by Microsoft.
 There are many of these first-party client applications in an Azure AD tenant by default.

-Access tokens expire after a short period of time, usually one hour, after which the client application will need to obtain a new access token to continue accessing protected resources.
+Access tokens expire after a short period of time, usually one hour.
+Once an access token has expired, the client application will need to obtain a new access token to continue accessing protected resources.
 The client application can either request authorization from the resource owner again or use a refresh token to obtain new access tokens based on the prior authorization.

 **Refresh tokens** are a special type of bearer token representing the authorization granted by the resource owner to the client application.
-Client applications can redeem refresh tokens with the authorization server to obtain a new set of bearer tokens (including another refresh token) - without requiring additional authorization from the resource owner and even after the originally issued access token has expired.
+Client applications can redeem refresh tokens with the authorization server to obtain a new set of bearer tokens (including another refresh token) after the originally issued access token has expired and  without requiring new authorization from the resource owner.
 Refresh tokens are much longer-lived than access tokens; most refresh tokens issued by Azure AD are valid for 90 days.
 The refresh tokens contain an opaque blob that is encrypted by the authorization server.
 As such the exact content of refresh tokens is unknown.

 ![refresh](images/refresh-tokens.svg)